Macedovin/FoodExplorer_API/README.md

 ## Functionalities

 - Register users;
-- Update user name, email, password, and avatar
+- Update user name, email, password, and avatar;
+- If Administrator, list all users and change their personas, including them also as administrator;